 NEVER GIVE UP (in Hungarian: Nem Adom Fel) is not just the name of an organization in Hungary, but a spirit, a new approach to the social field that pervades this term.
-They aim to make disadvantaged members of society (people with disabilities, people with learning disabilities, socially disadvantaged young people, the elderly, etc.) believe in themselves and discover their talents.
+They aim to make disadvantaged members of society (people with disabilities, people with learning disabilities, disadvantaged people, the elderly, etc.) believe in themselves and discover their talents.
 The band NEVER GIVE UP grew out of the Down Foundation Art Workshop, where they have been making musical and theatrical appearances together with other professional performers for many years.
-In 2003, as part of the European Year of People with Disabilities, a series of street concerts were organized, performing at major hubs in Budapest.
-Nowadays, music and other arts (band, Creative-Therapeutic Workshops, Concert tours), as well as some other activities (Youth Development Houses, Employment Agency Services, Intensive Therapy Days, Educational trainings, Summer Camps, Cafeteria and restaurant etc.) are supported by the NEVER GIVE UP foundation [228].

-Figure 3-24 The band NEVER GIVE UP on the stage on 18th January 2020 during the ÉRTÉKPLACC International Conference on Creating Value [228]
+Figure 3-24 The band NEVER GIVE UP on the stage on 18th January 2020 during the ÉRTÉKPLACC International Conference on Creating Value [242]